-It's likely that you will have physical concerns because your cancer may cause symptoms and your treatment may cause side effects.
+It's likely that you will have physical concerns because along with your cancer symptoms, your treatment may cause side effects, too.
 The side effects depend on your treatment and that depends largely on how much the cancer has spread outside your stomach or to other organs.
 We've listed some common side effects from stomach cancer treatments and how to ease them.
 They are listed in alphabetical order, so you can find help when you need it.

 See "Dumping Syndrome" and "Heartburn."

-Throughout your treatment your doctor will take small samples of your blood.
-One thing he or she is checking is your level of red blood cells.
+Throughout your treatment, your doctor will take small samples of your blood to check your level of red blood cells.
 Red blood cells carry oxygen throughout the body.
 Surgery may decrease your level of red blood cells.
-You may feel tired.
+This can make you feel tired.
 This condition is called anemia.

 The main reason for anemia with stomach cancer is that iron, a mineral that helps the red blood cells pick up and carry oxygen, is not well absorbed from your stomach.
 Removing your stomach makes it harder for your body to digest, absorb, and use iron.
 Your body also may not be able to absorb folate and vitamin B12, vitamins that help with the iron-absorption process.
 Anemia can also be caused by small amounts of blood loss, chemotherapy or radiation, or the cancer itself.
 If your doctor tells you that you have anemia, take these actions to feel better.

 Talk with your doctor about medications or treatments that may help manage your anemia.
-You'll probably need to take iron and folate supplements, as well as receive vitamin B12 shots monthly.
+You'll probably need to take iron and folate supplements, as well as receive monthly vitamin B12 shots.